 Discovery Mind educates 700 pupils with over 30 nationalities from 15 months to 11 years old.
 It has play centres, kindergartens and primary schools at five different campuses in Discovery Bay and Tung Chung.
 Primary school students follow British Primary and International Primary Curriculum and start to learn Chinese (Putonghua) as a second language from the age of 6.

-The German Swiss International School has two campuses, Pok Fu Lam and The Peak, and is suitable for German-Swiss families looking for a bilingual German-English education.
+The German Swiss International School has two campuses, Pok Fu Lam and The Peak.
+It is suitable for German-Swiss families looking for a bilingual German-English education.
 The school offers education following German and British school systems from kindergarten to secondary school.
-Over 1300 students from more than 30 countries are taught by teachers from German and English-speaking countries.
+Over 1300 students from more than 30 countries attend this school.

 The US curriculum school has three campuses: the Harbour Village, an early childhood centre for 4 and 5 year-olds in Kennedy Town, the Grove for Grades 1 to 6 and the Garden for Grades 7 to 12 both in Ap Lei Chau.
 The secondary section offers pathways such as Honours work, credit for Advanced Placement courses and concurrent enrolment courses through Syracuse University.

 Established in 2012, Harrow International School Hong Kong offers a Lower School for years 1 to 5 pupils and an Upper School for those in Years 6 to 13.
-It is the only international school in Hong Kong which provides boarding education which begins from Year 6 in their Tuen Mun campus.
+It is the only Hong Kong international school that provides boarding education.
+Boarding begins from Year 6 in their Tuen Mun campus.